A woman is holding a large white LOKALT pillow with a black and grey decorative illustration over her head.

 2020

 BOTANISK was a handmade collection made up of plant pots, baskets, paper pot maker, plant pot cover, tool bag – based on natural materials like banana fibre, jute, and cotton.
-The collection is created in collaboration with six social entrepreneurs: Rangsutra, Industree and Ramesh Flowers in India, Doi Tung DP in Thailand, Jordan River Foundation in Jordan, and MBQ in Romania.

 Hand embroidered cushion covers MOAKAJSA and KLARAFINA use two different techniques.
 These global products are made in collaboration with Rangsutra in India, and are designed by Akanksha Deo.